 - To get a good sear, make sure your meat is dry and at room temperature and the grill is hot before you add anything to it.

 - Make more chimichurri sauce than you need for this recipe.
 It’s great on so many other kinds of protein.
-Fish, chicken, pork, and vegetables too.
+Try it on fish, chicken, pork and vegetables, too.
+We love to serve it with these grilled steak kabobs!

 - As I said, flank and skirt steak are my top choices for this recipe, but you can absolutely use a ribeye, New York strip, or even a T-bone.
 This sauce really does pair well with everything!